Like most parents of young children, I come to each stage of childhood like a slack-jawed yokel, not knowing the first thing of what to expect.

 Even my son, who was once presented with an actual old-fashioned spinning top, showed scant interest in the real thing, while we've practically had to pry his Beyblade off him with a crowbar as he's slept or bathed.

-Even being hit hard on the head by an errant Beyblade hasn't put him off - a frequent mishap apparently as boys aim their Beyblades higher and spin them faster to destroy their mortal enemies ie.
+Even being hit hard on the head by an errant Beyblade hasn't put him off - a frequent mishap apparently as boys aim their Beyblades higher and spin them faster to destroy their mortal enemies ie. each other.